particle-iot/docs/src/content/archives/mesh-setup-over-usb.md

 For standalone Xenon device (using BLE, for example), you do not need to mark setup done, but make sure you've update the bootloader and use SYSTEM\_MODE(MANUAL) to prevent connecting to the cloud.
 Without a cloud connection you won't be able to get software updates OTA, so you must manually upgrade your Device OS and bootloader over USB for standalone Xenon devices.

+This is only necessary for Device OS 3.x and earlier.
+Device OS 4.x and later do not have a setup done flag.

 ##### Marking setup done using the Particle CLI

 The Particle CLI can set the setup done flag for an Argon or Boron connected by USB using the command: